UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 ### 2023/12 – AIRDOS04B Release
 - The **AIRDOS04B** was the first revision commercially available.

+#### Obsolete procedure: Absolute time synchronization during module swap

+{: .warning }
+This procedure applies to **AIRDOS04B only**, and only when using a battery-less BATDATUNIT01 powered exclusively via USB.
+It became obsolete with AIRDOS04C.
+For current revisions, absolute time is recorded automatically.

+To analyze the AIRDOS04B logged data it was mandatory to note the precise time of power on and shutdown.
+These time points allowed fitting the recorded data log to real aircraft flight data.

+The procedure for getting the absolute time of detector shutdown consisted of the following steps:

+1. Unscrew the AIRDOS digital module locking screws.
+2. Prepare the `date` command on a computer with a synchronized real-time clock.
+3. Pull out the digital module from AIRDOS.
+4. Wait for a beep signal and press Enter in the command line.
+5. Reuse the command for the second beep.

+The last recording of the data log corresponds to the time of the first beep, minus the integration time.

 ### 2023/11 – AIRDOS04A
 - Internal prototype